Near-resonance Light Scattering from a High-density, Ultracold Atomic $^{87}$Rb Gas: Results: Probe Light Scattering on the Transition

-We further analyze these results by considering the integrated probe signal (as in Fig. 7) as a function of decreasing atomic density.
+We analyze these results by considering the integrated probe signal (as in Fig. 5) as a function of decreasing atomic density.
 However, instead of the atomic density, we parametrize the dependence in terms of the peak transverse optical depth $b_{t}$ through the center of the ellipsoidal atomic sample.
-The optical depth is the natural parameter to describe many characteristics of light scattering and diffusion in dense scattering media, and the results described here are no exception.
+The optical depth is the natural parameter to describe many characteristics of light scattering and diffusion in dense scattering media.
 Note that there are nominally two optical depths required to describe our atomic sample \cite{QUESTFormulas}.
 These are the peak transverse optical depth $b_t$, as just mentioned, and the longitudinal optical depth $b_{l}$, which is typically more than 10 times larger than $b_{t}$.
-The variation of the integrated scattered light signals with $b_{t}$ is shown in Fig. 8, where it is seen that the signals increase as the optical depth decreases.
-This behavior can be physically understood from the fact that for very large $b_{t}$, only the atoms near the sample surface contribute to the scattering signal.
+The variation of the integrated scattered light signals with $b_{t}$ is shown in Fig. 5, where it is seen that the signals increase as the optical depth decreases.
+We point out that the data in Fig. 5 have been previously reported \cite{ScalingJMO} and compared to theoretical results; we have provided additional experimental details here, and include the results for completeness of the present manuscript.
+The behavior evident in Fig. 5 can be physically understood from the fact that for very large $b_{t}$, only the atoms near the sample surface contribute significantly to the scattering signal.
 However, as the density, and correspondingly the optical depth, decreases, more of the atoms in the sample participate in the scattering, and the resulting signal increases.

-To more quantitatively understand these results, we consider a simple model of light scattering from a spatially Gaussian atom distribution that is entirely illuminated by the probe beam.
-This model shows that the total (spatially integrated) scattered light intensity $P_{s}$ should vary with optical depth $b$ as \cite{BalikMOT}

-Here A is a constant proportional to $I_{o} N\sigma_{o}^{2}$, where $I_{o}$ is the incident probe intensity, assumed to be uniform over the cross-section of the sample, N is the number of atoms in the sample, and $\sigma_{o}$ is the resonance scattering cross section. $b$ is the peak optical depth.

-Here we make the assumptions that the optical depth corresponds to $b_{t}$ (viz, Table 1) and that $\eta$ is an empirical scaling parameter for the optical depth that is meant to measure the actual nonuniform spatial density distribution of the atomic sample and the limited penetration of the probe beam into the sample volume.
-This heuristic model describes the data of Fig. 8 well with values of A = 25(2) Kcounts, and $\eta$ = 0.08(2).
-The small value of $\eta$ is consistent with our expectation that the probe beam does not significantly penetrate the atomic vapor, even for the smallest transverse optical depth of about 5.
-The result of the two parameter fit of the expression for $P_{s}(b)$ to the density dependent data is shown as a solid curve in Fig. 8.
+This behavior is a clear indicator that light scattering from these dense and cold atomic samples is a collective process.